We Split from Split, with no Banana Split …

 We hear a clock chime and we head to see where it is.
 This is quite a large place and you can spend a while wandering the streets.

-Oh and if you have a car, car parking behind the bus station opposite the docks is a bargain price.
-I think it works out to $1.50 and hour – about eight Kuna.
+Oh, and if you have a car, car parking behind the bus station opposite the docks is a bargain price.
+I think it works out to $1.50 an hour – about eight Kuna.
 I didn’t know it was so inexpensive until we went to pay at the end.
 We could have stayed all day.
-And so close to get there.
-Now I really liked that !
+And so close to getting there.
+Now I really liked that!